Large deviation principle and thermodynamic limit of chemical master equation via nonlinear semigroup: Preliminaries: stochastic and deterministic models for chemical reactions, and WKB reformulations for forward/backward equations

 \subsection{Mean-field limit is the macroscopic reaction rate equation}

-The mesoscopic jumping process $\cv$ in \eqref{Csde} can be regarded as a large size interacting particle system.
-In the large size limit (thermodynamic limit), this interacting particle system can be approximately described by a mean field equation, i.e., a macroscopic nonlinear chemical reaction-rate equation.
-If the law of large numbers in the mean field limit holds, i.e., $p_{\V}(\vxv, t)\to \delta_{\vx(t)}$ for some $\vx(t)$, then the limit $\vx(t)$ describes the dynamics of the concentration of $N$ species in the continuous state space $\mathbb{R}_+^N:=\{\vx \in \bR^N; x_\ell \geq 0\}$ and is given by the following reaction rate equation (RRE) \eqref{odex}, a.k.a. chemical kinetic rate equation.
-The macroscopic fluxes $\Phi_j^\pm$ satisfy the macroscopic LMA
+The mesoscopic jumping process $\cv$ in \eqref{Csde} can be regarded as a large-size interacting particle system.
+In the large-size limit (thermodynamic limit), this interacting particle system can be approximately described by a mean field equation, i.e., a macroscopic nonlinear chemical reaction-rate equation.
+If the law of large numbers in the mean field limit holds, i.e., $p_{\V}(\vxv, t)\to \delta_{\vx(t)}$ for some $\vx(t)$, then the limit $\vx(t)$ describes the dynamics of the concentration of $N$ species in the continuous state space $\mathbb{R}_+^N := \{\vx \in \bR^N; x_\ell > 0\}$ and is given by RRE \eqref{odex}, also known as the chemical kinetic rate equation.
+The macroscopic fluxes $\Phi_j^\pm$ satisfy the macroscopic LMA: